 Between 1847 and 1852 the Castle was purchased by Lord Chancellor Blackburne (also Vice Chancellor of Trinity College and for a time Lord Chief Justice) and was described as ruinous at that time.
 In fact Lord Blackburne may have resided in the Castle for a number of years before purchasing the Castle.

-The family installed bathrooms, rebuilt the front steps and installed a large dance organ in the ballroom.
+The family installed bathrooms, rebuilt the front steps and installed a large dance organ in the Gallery.
 Lord Blackburne was closely involved in the musical life of Dublin and was said to be a wonderful interpreter of Moore’s Melodies.

 Francis Blackburne was a vigorous opponent of Daniel O’Connell and he also presided over the trial of William Smith O’Brien.
 Rathfarnham Castle remained in the Blackburne family for three generations.
 Following the death of the Lord Chancellor’s daughter-in-law Georgina Arabella in 1911 the castle was sold by Lord Blackburne’s great grandson in 1913.